Small-scale CMB anisotropies induced by the primordial magnetic fields: Summary

-Finally, we have obtained the constraint on the PMFs as $B_\mathrm{1Mpc}<1.52$ nG and $n_B<-1.14$ for 95 \% C.L. with the Planck 2015 and SPT 2015/2017 bandpowers.
+As a result, we have obtained the constraint on the PMFs as $B_\mathrm{1Mpc}<1.52$ nG for 95 \% C.L. with the Planck 2015 and SPT 2015/2017 bandpowers.
 Our analysis improves the PMF constraint compared with the Planck 2015 constraint.
 We have found that the cosmological parameter estimation is biased when including the PMF parameters and SPT data.
 The PMF induced perturbation with the small spectral index $n_B$ enhances the low-$\ell$ polarization anisotropies, and this results in the smaller Thomson optical depth $\tau$ and the primordial scalar power spectrum amplitude $A_s$.